Current Location:

 Application-Based Selection Guide

-Application Common Size Direction Recommended Structure Material Direction
+Application Typical Size Range Recommended Structure Material Direction

-SUVs and light vans Mid-size diameters Inner braid / interlock 304 preferred for longer service life
+SUVs and light vans 50–76 mm (2"–3") Inner braid / interlock 304 preferred for balanced durability and service life

-Agricultural machinery Large or custom sizes Interlock / flange-mounted 304 or mixed material structure
+Agricultural machinery 63–200 mm (2.5"–8") or custom Interlock / flange-mounted 304 or mixed material structure depending on environment

-Industrial exhaust systems Custom Flange-mounted / custom connector Confirm by drawing, sample, temperature, and environment
+Industrial exhaust systems Custom Flange-mounted / custom connector Confirm by drawing, temperature, vibration and working condition

 Frequently Asked Questions